Exported source

 This section gathers callbacks that are used to transform the geographical coordinates.

-SanitizeLonLatCB (lon_col:str='lon', lat_col:str='lat', verbose:bool=False)
+SanitizeLonLatCB (lon_col:str='LON', lat_col:str='LAT', verbose:bool=False)

 Drop rows with invalid longitude & latitude values.
 Convert ,